a2roger/backup/w4_data/readme.md

 #### Sketch: **`csv`**

 This is a minimal sketch showing how to load a csv into a `Table`, display some meta information, and iterate through the data.
+The output is printed to the Processing console (there is no graphical output).

 Processing has built-in functions and classes enabling loading of csv ("comma-separated values") files.
 These are plain text files in which each line of text represents a row of a table, and columns of the table are delimited using commas (",") in each line of text in the file.
 The csv file included with this sketch is a table of Canadian postal codes and their corresponding place names, provinces, and coordinates.